 - Cooked vegetables, including sautéed spinach

-- For protein, often baked wild alaskan salad or occasionally grass-fed fillet steak
+- For protein, often baked wild alaskan salmon or occasionally grass-fed fillet steak

 - Large salad full of greens

-- Again, for protein, often baked wild alaskan salad or occasionally grass-fed fillet steak
+- Again, for protein, often baked wild alaskan salmon or occasionally grass-fed fillet steak

 - Chicken bone soup, with vegetables and spices